lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-faqs.md

 For immediate fix on AEM 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your AEM author instance.

+**Ques.
+I want to enable the Asset Sourcing feature on my AEM Assets cloud instance.
+How can I configure it?**

+**Ans.** No, the Asset Sourcing feature is currently not supported on AEM Assets cloud service.

+Stay connected and watch the release notes for notifications on the feature availability in the upcoming releases.

+**Ques.
+I am unable to publish assets from AEM Assets to Brand Portal and the replication agent log is throwing exception `java.net.SocketException: Connection timed out`.
+Is there a quick fix?**

+**Ans.** If there are number of requests pending in the replication queue, there is a possibility that the replication agent does not process the request to publish an asset and throws an exception: `java.net.SocketException: Connection timed out`.

+Perform the following steps to fix the issue:

+1. Open the replication agent and click **[!UICONTROL Edit]** to modify the replication agent settings.
+1. In Agent Settings, click on the tab **[!UICONTROL Extended]**.
+1. Enable the checkbox **[!UICONTROL Close Connection]**.
+1. Restart the replication bundle (server).

+Enable the settings on all the four replication agents to avoid issues with any of the replication agent.

 ## Brand Portal 6.4.5 FAQs  {#faqs-bp645}